What is Mastering? A quick Walk through History

 The latest paradigm shift in the music industry was the shift that occured from digital mediums like CD’s to online steaming services.
 Most providers have introduced loudness normalisation, where they analyze the dynamic range of uploaded songs to play them back at a coherent sounding level.
 In some cases they even apply limiters at -1dB to prevent clipping after level-matching albums.
 What does this mean for mastering engineers?
 Contrary to popular belief it does not mean that you should master at significantly higher dynamic range to maintain the full range the provider normalizes to.
 It means that you should master at the level of dynamics that give the best sound subjectively, without worrying about the playback level of your song.
 You will find that in Pop music that range usually lies between a modest 8-12dB of dynamic range.

-By reading this article, you have probably noticed that the true definition of mastering is slightly elusive.
-I’d like to describe it like this: while mixing is the process of adjusting everything that happens within the song, mastering is the process of shaping the overall impression of it.
+While mixing is the process of adjusting and leveling everything that happens within the song, mastering is the process of shaping the overall impression of the finished record.
 Here inlies the theoretical advantage of using a different mastering-engineer, someone who has never heard the song before and can make an unbiased judgement.
-Mastering tries to turn the “mix” of signals into a coherent and “as one” sounding whole.
+Mastering tries to further turn the “mix” of signals into a coherent and “as one” sounding whole.
 It tries to give the entire frequency spectrum an equally felt presence, and balances the dynamics so the music sounds loud but not “squashed”.